 Kampong Glam is the collective name or what used to be the Arab/Muslim quarter in Singapore’s earlier days.
 You’ll find the beautiful Sultan Mosque there, as well as an entire street filled with cloth merchants along Arab Street and this is an area where you can get great Malay and Middle Eastern grub.
 It’s probably more well known with the younger crowd for its hipster area Haji Lane, with indie boutiques and shisha, and it’s one of the areas where street art in Singapore was first prominent, even before it started to gain popularity in recent years.

 If you happen to be in this area, these are a bunch of places where you’re likely to see some great examples of street art by local and foreign artists.
 Note that the nature of street art is ephemeral and always changing!
+I try to update when I can, but if you discover any new things, let me know!
 Here’s a link to my Google Map collection of these artworks and more, or check it out at the bottom of the post.

-Getting there: The closest MRT stations are Bugis (East-West, Downtown Line) or Nicoll Highway (Circle Line) and about 5-10mins walk.
+Getting to Kampong Glam: The closest MRT stations are Bugis (East-West, Downtown Line) or Nicoll Highway (Circle Line) and about 5-10mins walk.

 This stretch became prominent mostly for the commissioned works by Lithuanian street artist Ernest Zacharevic, whose works you’ll probably recognize if you’ve seen them in Penang’s George Town.
 He has some pieces over in the East at Joo Chiat, but most of his Kampong Glam works are clustered along Victoria Street between Jalan Klapa and Jalan Pisang.